g-sam/LeapType/README.md

 # LeapType

-Fingerless keyboard using LeapMotion sensor
+Fingerless typing for the RSI afflicted, using LeapMotion sensor.

 ## Concept